Postpartum Return to Running and Exercise Classes

 The Vagercise course includes six levels of Pelvic Floor Strength, Core Strength and Hip and Glute Strength, designed by PTs to build your foundational strength.

-Once you've mastered those movements, move on to the Return to High-Impact Exercise series for advanced exercises that prepare you for running and jumping.
+Once you've mastered those movements, move on to the Return to High-Impact Exercise series for advanced exercises that prepare you for running, jumping and sports.

 It took months for your body to change during pregnancy, and it also takes months to return to full strength and endurance for higher intensity activities.